mozman/ezdxf/docs/source/drawing/drawing.rst

     .. attribute:: layouts

-        Reference to the layout management object, see also :class:`Layouts`.
+        Reference to the layout manager, see also :class:`~ezdxf.layouts.Layouts`.

     .. attribute:: groups

-        requires DXF version R13 or later
+        Collection of all groups, see also :class:`~ezdxf.entities.dxfgroups.GroupCollection`.

-        Table (dict) of all groups used in this drawing, see also :class:`DXFGroupTable`.
+        requires DXF R13 or later

     .. attribute:: layers